Unintentional Discrimination In The Workplace

-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employers and employees throughout the state in a wide range of unintentional discrimination matters.
+From our offices in Red Bank, NJ, Newark, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employers and employees throughout the state in a wide range of unintentional discrimination matters.
 Our lawyers are known for their ability to provide effective advocacy and protect employees’ careers.
 Having handled cases for both employers and employees, we understand the specific tactical and strategic issues involved on both sides of an unintentional discrimination case.
 With our depth and breadth of experience, we can anticipate likely challenges and work tirelessly to overcome them.

 What is Unintentional Discrimination in the Workplace?